 The Department of Epidemiology has a long tradition of excellence in research and training.
 Through support from the National Institutes of Health, pre- and post- doctoral fellowships are available in areas such as Aging, Cardiovascular Epidemiology, Cancer Epidemiology, Molecular and Genetic Epidemiology, Environmental and Occupational Epidemiology, Oral Epidemiology and Nutritional Epidemiology of Cancer.
 These fellowships are available only to citizens and permanent residents of the United States.
-For more information on fellowships available through the Department of Epidemiology contact the Assistant Director of Graduate Studies.
+For more information on fellowships available through the Department of Epidemiology contact the Academic Service Coordinator.